Amine2000s/personal-website/docs/resume.md

 **DEBUG – Scientific Club, Faculty of Exact Sciences, Biskra**
 *2022–2023*

-- Co-founded a student-led club focused on technical skill-building and peer learning.
+- founding member of  a student-led club focused on technical skill-building and peer learning.
-- Co-organized workshops on **programming, algorithms, and software tools**.
+- Co-organized Differnect activties such as workshops , comptetions and livestreams covering on **programming, algorithms, and software tools**.
-- Fostered a campus culture of self-learning and curiosity through regular events and mentoring.

 ---